 Supported Types

-Here’s a list of all the types you can extract from LLMs with BAML:
+Here’s a list of all the types that can be represented in BAML:

 Primitive types